Devvz/docker-pterodactyl/README.md

 - Move docker-compose.yml to a local directory
 `???`
 - Deploy the containers
-`docker-compose up` This reads the docker-compose.yml file which contains the image location on Quay.io, and then performs the operations within the yml file (creation of containers)
+`docker-compose up` This reads the docker-compose.yml file which pulls the image location from Quay.io and then performs the operations within the yml file (creation of containers)

 ## Questions